hazelweakly/hazelweakly.me/src/blog/beginner-mistakes-and-oddities-i-encountered.md

 So these are just some of the things I’ve learned and struggled with while working on this project.
 I’d probably summarize this into a few key points:

 - Abstraction is the process of communicating more precisely about something.
 Use it whenever possible and helpful to make code more robust.
-- Be explicit about your assumptions and use implicit behavior as little as possible; ideally document that implicit behavior in a comment whenever you can.
+- Be explicit about your assumptions and use implicit behaviour as little as possible; ideally document that implicit behaviour in a comment whenever you can.
 - Be deliberate and methodical about your sanity checks; write them down so you can verify things consistently and thoroughly.
 - Do _one_ thing at a time, learn your git hygiene, and use it.
 - Write down your thought processes somewhere whenever you’re doing something more intensive than fixing an immediate, small issue.